Chapter 3:

 "Mr. Praum," Noel replied.

-Kotaro was taken aback.
+Kotaro stopped in his tracks.
 It felt like more than just a coincidence, as if their paths were destined to cross again.
-Before he uttered a word, a fleeting image of a young and rounder Noel momentarily emerged in his sight.
-The background shifted briefly to a familiar meadow before snapping back to the school hallways.
-He paused, unsure of what he had just witnessed.
+Before he uttered a word, something flickered in his vision—a fleeting image, just for a second.

 Please log in to leave a comment.